joseemaro/joseemaro/README.md

 ### I’m from Lujan, Buenos Aires, Argentina.

 ### 👨‍🦱 Let me show you some about me:
-- 🏃  I’m 24 years old
+- 🏃  I’m 25 years old
-- 🔭 I’m currently searching my first work in IT
+- 🔭 I’m working as Backend Developer ay Besysfot
 - 🌱 I’m study Information Systems at <a href="http://www.unlu.edu.ar/"> UNLu </a>
 - 🌎 I speak two lenguages: spanish & English
 - 📫 How to reach me: joseemaro@hotmail.com